EvgenyPv/http-ws-getaway/README.md

 # Testing strategy
 To connect test device to websocket you can open "localhost:8080/", specify device_id and press "Open".

 One browser tab allows to open one websocket connection.

 To send message to "/api/send-message" endpoint you can use curl/postman or any other preffered API testing tool.

 # Performance considerations
-Currently we expect websocket send status to be recevied as HTTP POST reply.
+Currently it is expected that websocket send status should be recevied as HTTP POST reply.

 This brings as to synchronous communications, which considerably limits application performance under high load.

 If message send status is not expected by the sender, the following performance  improvements could be made:
-1. Perform all the writes to websocket via single goroutine.
+1. Perform all writes to specific websocket via allocated goroutine.
 2. Communicate to abovementioned goroutine via buffered channel.

-This would allow message sender to not depend on websocket write speed/status In this case it probably makes sense to rewrite other goroutine synchronization using channels instead of mutex
+This would allow message sender to not depend on websocket write speed/status

+In this case it probably makes sense to rewrite other goroutine synchronization using channels instead of mutex